ishan-1729/ResumeWizard/README.md

 - More template options
 - Document format conversion (LaTeX to Word, PDF to LaTeX)
 - Custom field mapping for specialized templates
-- Local processing option for enhanced privacy
+- Local processing option with local LLMs for enhanced privacy

 ---